BCG-X-Official/facet/README.md

     For sphinx to use it the `extensions` variable in `conf.py` must contain `"sphinx_autodoc_typehints"`.

-- The intersphinx extension allows to automatically link to other objects of other sphinx projects.
-This works for `sklearn`, `numpy`, `matplotlib`.
+- The `intersphinx` extension allows to automatically link to other objects of other sphinx projects.
+This works for `sklearn`, `numpy`, `matplotlib`, `shap`.
 For it to work the extensions attribute of `conf.py` must contain `sphinx.ext .intersphins` and one must specify an `intersphinx_mapping` mapping to url links of the documentation.
+Caveat: ```:mod:`shap`.
+    Intersphinx does not care look at the context of imported modules, e.g.
+    ```
+    import pandas as pd
+    The :class:`pd.DataFrame` is useful
+    ```
+    will not generate a url likn, while
+     ```
+    import pandas as pd
+    The :class:`pandas.DataFrame` is useful
+    ```
+    will generate a link although in the module `pandas` itself is not recognized.
+    **Beware that intersphinx and sphinx-autodoc-typehints seem not to work together**.